FPGAs could replace GPUs in many deep learning applications

 But GPUs also have inherent flaws that pose challenges in putting them to use in AI applications, according to Ludovic Larzul, CEO and co-founder of Mipsology, a company that specializes in machine learning software.

 The solution, Larzul says, are field programmable gate arrays (FPGA), an area where his company specializes.
-FPGA is a type of processor that can be customized after , which makes it more efficient than generic processors.
-FPGAs, however, are very hard to program, a problem that Larzul hopes to solve with a new his company has developed.
+FPGA is a type of processor that can be customized after manufacturing, which makes it more efficient than generic processors.
+FPGAs, however, are very hard to program, a problem that Larzul hopes to solve with a new platform his company has developed.

-Specialized AI has become an industry of its own and the jury is still out on what will be the best infrastructure for deep learning algorithms.
+Specialized AI hardware has become an industry of its own and the jury is still out on what will be the best infrastructure for deep learning algorithms.
 But if Mipsology succeeds in its mission, it could be beneficial to many AI developers where GPUs are currently struggling.

 The challenges of using GPUs for deep learning